Kanik Creek Quarry

 GPS Coordinates: N65° 57′ 44″, W161°16’17”.

-Material: Includes Granite/quartz monzonite, porphyritic; K-feldspar phenocrysts up to 3 cm in length.
+Material: Consists of granitic rock belonging to the Hunter Creek pluton and consists mainly of hornblende and pyroxene monzonite and syenite with some biotite quartz monzonite ; K-feldspar phenocrysts are up to 3 cm in length.
 The weathered rock is recovered and screened for use as gravel.
 Competent rock is available for use as rip rap.

-In addition to the Kanik Creek Quarry, the City of Buckland previously had a permit from the State of Alaska to mine gravel from the Buckland River.
-The Buckland River is a State of Alaska Master Material Site (MMS) No. ADL 419712; material is located approximately 2-miles upriver from Buckland.
+In addition to the Kanik Creek Quarry, material may be available from the Buckland River (State of Alaska Master Material Site (MMS) No. ADL 419712).
+Material is located approximately 2-miles upriver from Buckland.
 Contact the City of Buckland or the Alaska Department of Natural Resources for information on river gravel.